Viet Nam

 Power CO2 emissions

-For post-2030, sectoral current policy projections were interpolated with the 2050 power sector emissions range included in the PDP8.
+For post-2030, sectoral current policy projections were interpolated with the 2050 power sector emissions range included in the updated PDP8.
 The upper bound of the current policies power sector emissions projections coincides with the upper bound of the range indicated in the PDP8.
 The lower bound of the current policy projections was calculated using the average of the growth rate of power sector emissions from both ends of the range included in the PDP8 (Viet Nam Government, 2023a).

-Non power energy CO2 emissions
+Non-power energy CO2 emissions

 Non-power energy CO2 emissions are assumed to follow the same growth rate as in the APEC Energy Demand & Supply Outlook 2022 (APEC, 2022).
-The current policy projections takes into account the energy savings from the Viet Nam National Energy Efficiency Program 3, but do not include the World Bank funded Viet Nam Scaling Up Energy Efficiency Project which would further reduce energy demand (APEC, 2022).
+The current policy projections take into account the energy savings from the Viet Nam National Energy Efficiency Program 3, but do not include the World Bank funded Viet Nam Scaling Up Energy Efficiency Project which would further reduce energy demand (APEC, 2022).

 Non-CO2 emissions